vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 This issue has no known cause, but appears to be more frequent with the Vinegar Flatpak.
 Rebooting your system should fix it.

-### Roblox doesn't launch from the website

-This issue is most likely caused by Vinegar failing to configure the mimelist entries.
-This can be fixed by adding them, run `xdg-mime default org.vinegarhq.Vinegar.studio.desktop x-scheme-handler/roblox-studio` (You can ignore the QTpath errors)

 ### Roblox doesn't launch from website if using Firefox/Librewolf

 In about:config set `network.http.referer.XOriginPolicy` to `1` and `network.http.sendRefererHeader` to `2`